ESL Questions About Bojack Horseman

 BoJack Horseman is an American animated sitcom created by Raphael Bob-Waksberg.
 This popular TV series first premiered on August 22, 2014, and has gained a large following worldwide.
 It follows the life of BoJack Horseman, a washed-up sitcom actor from the 1990s, who tries to navigate his way through life, relationships, and self-destructive behavior.

-See also ESL Questions About The Witcher
+See also ESL Questions About The Great British Baking Show

 The show takes place in a world where both humans and anthropomorphic animals live side by side, allowing for unique and humorous storylines.
 BoJack, our titular character, is a humanoid horse struggling with depression, addiction, and a constant search for meaning in his life.
 The show often delves into serious topics such as mental health, fame, and the complexity of human emotions.